The Private Wealth & Private Client Review: Luxembourg

 - real estate situated outside Luxembourg.

-The last domicile of the deceased is the decisive factor in establishing whether or not Luxembourg IHT applies.
+The last domicile of the deceased is the decisive factor in establishing whether Luxembourg IHT applies.

 Since the Law of 18 December 2009, the tax regime of estates where the deceased was a non-resident of Luxembourg has been aligned with the tax regime applicable to estates where the deceased was a resident of Luxembourg.
 As a result, the above exemptions and allowances apply identically in both cases.